How to Get Rid of Fleas in Your Home

 Fleas in your home can be distressing.
 Follow these steps to get rid of them.

 Finding fleas in your house can cause a sense of panic.
 After all, fleas can impact the health and well-being of pets as well as cause you to feel uncomfortable in your own abode.
 Don’t freak out.
 With the right approach and some diligence, you can get rid of these irritating pests and reclaim your space.
 Follow the steps below to get rid of fleas in your home.
 Be thorough and don’t skip any steps—that’s the key to getting rid of fleas.

 Treat Your Pet

-If you have multiple pets, you'll need to assume that they all have fleas and treat them accordingly.
+If you have multiple pets, you'll need to assume they all have fleas and treat them accordingly.
 Be sure to discuss all flea treatments and prevention options with your vet before applying or giving anything to your pet.

-Vacuum Your Home.
+Vacuum your home.
 Vacuuming removes fleas as well as flea larvae, eggs, and flea dirt (specks of blood and flea feces), so vacuum your home thoroughly.
 Be sure to use corner attachments to get into corners and hard-to-reach places, like under your bed.
 Move the sofa and other upholstered furnishings to vacuum thoroughly beneath them.
 Vacuum your draperies (this might be the ideal time to wash them), throw pillows, and uncarpeted floors, too.
 Afterward, place the vacuum cleaner bag in a sealed plastic bag and dispose of it in your outdoor trash bin immediately.
 Continue to vacuum daily until all signs of the flea infestation are eliminated.

 As you work to rid your home of fleas, you may need to perform some tasks more than once.
 For instance, vacuuming daily or every other day for several weeks will help ensure that you capture them all.
-Using a flea comb on your pet daily or a couple times a day can also help you more quickly eliminate your flea problem.
+Using a flea comb on your pet daily or a couple of times a day can also help you more quickly eliminate your flea problem.